 You are able to access information held by council about you under the Right to Information Act 2009 or the Information Privacy Act 2009.

 If you have questions or concerns regarding council’s treatment of your information please contact the CMU on 07 3810 6666 or email email@example.com

 Please note that some records (e.g. land records etc.) are open to public inspection* under current legislation.

 *In some instance there may be applicable fees and charges.

 No, there is no fee or charge.

-Our Internal Audit Branch will periodically audit the Customer Feedback Information, processes and procedures.
+Our Internal Audit Branch will periodically audit the Customer Feedback Information, processes and procedures to ensure continued efficacy.